Ericsson/ecchronos/docs/autogenerated/EccYamlFile.md

 ## - rackAware; and
 ## - hostAware.
 type: datacenterAware
+## Specifies the datacenter that is considered "local" by the load balancing policy,
+## The specified datacenter should match with the contact point datacenter
+localDatacenter: datacenter1
-# Initial contact points list for ecChronos
+## Initial contact points list for ecChronos
-# to establish first connection with Cassandra.
+## to establish first connection with Cassandra.
 contactPoints:
 - host: 127.0.0.1
 port: 9042